donejs/donejs/docs/guide.md

 }
 ```

-This allows you to build a Cordova app with:
+This allows us to build a Cordova app with:

 ```shell
 node build cordova
 ```

-You can also use steal-cordova to launch an emulator after the build is complete, change:
+steal-cordova can also be used to launch an emulator after the build is complete, change:

 ```js
 buildPromise.then(stealCordova.build);